daattali/rasperry-pi-gaming-console-setup/README.md

 Wn you're inside a game, there is no way to exit using the keyboard (at least none that I'm aware of), which means that you need to unplug your rpi to shut it off if you want to exit from a game.
 Here we defined a hotkey that will exit a game if we press buttons "6" and "7" together, which for me are the "select" and "start" buttons on the SNES controller.
 Button 6 ("select") is the hotkey in this case, and button 7 is the exit button.
 The other hotkey we defined is select+X (X = "2" for me, again - you can change that to anything else, or even remove that line if you don't want this).
 This key combination will bring up a screen during play that allows us to save/load.

-### Edit the rpi config file
-I saw a blog post that recommended using [some extra config variables](https://github.com/dahano/retropie) if you use a SNES controller.
-I chose not to use them because I don't like adding parameters without knowing why, but I wantd to add it here because many people said those settings worked better for them.
-If you want to use them, edit `/boot/config.txt` to what he suggests.

 ### Test run EmulationStation
 Okay that was enough setup, let's play!
 RetroPie comes with a few games builtin, so let's just get a taste of what we have.
 We can get to EmulationStation (the graphical user interface that lets you browse through your consoles/games) either by typing `emulationstation` in the terminal or by rebooting.
 Let's reboot, just to make sure all our settings are loaded.
 Make sure to plug in all the controllers you have.
 After reboot you'll get to the welcome screen, but this time don't press F4.